 They account for 7-8% of all primary intracranial tumours 2 and 75-90% of cerebellopontine angle masses 1-2,8.
 Bilateral vestibular schwannomas are highly suggestive of neurofibromatosis type 2 (NF2), although bilateral tumours are encountered in the familial form of acoustic schwannomas in the absence of other stigmata of NF2 5.

-The typical presentation is with sensorineural hearing loss or tinnitus.
-In some patients this goes unnoticed and presentation is delayed until the lesion is much larger and presents with mass effect.
-Possibilities include cerebellar and brainstem symptoms (e.g. other cranial nerve dysfunction), or hydrocephalus due to effacement of the fourth ventricle.
+The typical presentation is with adult-onset sensorineural hearing loss or tinnitus.
+In some patients, this goes unnoticed, and presentation is delayed until the lesion is much larger and present with symptoms related to mass effect.
+Possibilities include cerebellar and brainstem symptoms (e.g. other cranial nerve dysfunction), or hydrocephalus due to the effacement of the fourth ventricle.

-Acoustic schwannomas are benign tumours, which usually arise from the intracanalicular segment of the vestibular portion of the vestibulocochlear nerve (CN VIII) 2,4, near the transition point between glial and Schwann cells (Obersteiner-Redlich zone) 8 .
-In over 90% of cases these tumours arise from the inferior division of the vestibular nerve 8.
+Acoustic schwannomas are benign tumours (WHO grade 1), which usually arise from the intracanalicular segment of the vestibular portion of the vestibulocochlear nerve (CN VIII) 2,4, near the transition point between glial and Schwann cells (Obersteiner-Redlich zone) 8.
+In over 90% of cases, these tumours arise from the inferior division of the vestibular nerve 8.

-They are well circumscribed encapsulated masses, which unlike neuromas, arise from but are separate from nerve fibers 7, which they usually splay and displace rather than incorporated.
+They are well circumscribed encapsulated masses which, unlike neuromas, arise from but are separate from nerve fibres 7, which they usually splay and displace rather than incorporate.